lisanet/bt747/README.md

 ### Java

-Of course, since BT747 is a Java application, you need a Java Runtime environment or a Java Development Kit.
+Of course, since BT747 is a Java application, you need Java.
-This build can use Java 8 JRE  or Java 11 JDK.
-It will automaticly use the latest version.

-Follow this link and download to get the [latest Mac OS X x64 dmg version of JRE 8](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) and install it on your system.
+This build can uses a system wide installed Java version, minimum Java 11.
+If you don't have Java installed, please download the JDK for at least Java  11.

-Or, donwload the latest Java 11 JDK from [Oracle](https://www.oracle.com/technetwork/java/javase/downloads/index.html)
+You can donwload the latest Open Source Version of Java 11 JDK from [Amazon ](https://aws.amazon.com/de/corretto/)

 ### Ant
 Ant is a command-line tool written in Java, which allows the easy build of